mwip/gadm_loader/README.md

 ![Demo of GADM Loader](demo.gif)

+## Installation

+For now, as the plugin is not yet available via QGIS directly, you can install the plugin from a zip
+file:

+1. Click the `Code`-Button at the top of the page and click `Download ZIP`.
+2. In QGIS, click `Plugins`, `Manage and Install Plugins...`, `Install from ZIP`, select the downloaded ZIP from your file system.
+3. Click `Install Plugin`.
+You will have to accept the warning.

 ## Acknowledgements

 This plugin acquires data from http://gdam.org.
 Without their dedicated work, this plugin would not